JakobPCoder/Minecraft-ArrowCrafting/README.md

 [LICENSE](LICENSE.md)

-**ArrowCrafting** is a Fabric mod that adds new types of arrows and arrowheads, providing players with more combat options and varying arrow damage outputs.
+**ArrowCrafting** is a Fabric mod that adds new types of arrows based on the vanilla tool material progression.
+Vanilla arrows can not be crafted with this mod.
+Arrows are crafted from arrow heads, arrow shafts and arrow fletchings.

 ## Items